BeanGreen247/Low_Latency_osu_Guide/README.md

 Time for my patch to get in the way.

-Waveform of the latency test on Linux with patched winepulse.drv Waveform of the latency test on Linux with patched winepulse.drv Now we’re talking: 15ms!
+Now we’re talking: 15ms!
 This is the result I get with my patch and STAGING_AUDIO_DURATION set to 5000 and the PulseAudio settings given below.
 I’m sure I could actually lower it down to 10ms (with more extreme PulseAudio settings; I can also set STAGING_AUDIO_DURATION as low as 2000).
 But this is stable and I don’t really need to push it down further; I’m very happy with this right now!

 In order to get the lowest latency possible, we will need to lower wine's audio latency.